 FlightSafety respects your privacy.
 Your trust is important to us and we are committed to providing you with meaningful choices with respect to the information we collect from or about you.
 Recent privacy laws in the United States provide residents with certain rights with respect to their personal information, including the right to opt out of certain disclosures of personal information as explained below.
 FlightSafety has extended these rights to all customers, clients and contractors.

 The California Consumer Privacy Act (CCPA) came into force on January 1, 2020.
 Under the CCPA, you have the right to opt out of the “sale” of your personal information.
 The CCPA defines “sale” as “selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to another business or a third party for monetary or other valuable consideration.”
 FlightSafety International does not sell personal information for monetary value, but valuable consideration has not been clearly defined in the law.
-As outlined in our Privacy Notice, FlightSafety only shares data with Business Partners with your consent.
+As outlined in our Privacy Notice, FlightSafety only shares data with Business Partners in limited circumstances.

 There are some exceptions to this definition under which the transfer would not be considered a sale: